 Ad quality is an estimate of the experience that users have when they see your search ads.

-It’s based on a number of factors, including how relevant your ad text is to searches, how likely people are to click your ad and the quality of their experience once they reach your landing page.
+It’s based on a number of factors, including how relevant your ad text is to searches, how likely people are to click your ad, and the quality of their experience once they reach your landing page.
 Learn more about how to Optimize your ads and landing pages

 Higher ad quality generally leads to better performance, including better ad positions and lower cost.